john-b-yang/blog-website/pages/testing-principles.md

-title: Principles of Testing (Pt.
-1 - Unit Tests)
+title: Principles of Testing | Unit Tests
 date: 2018-06-04
-description: A unit test a day keeps the exceptions away.
+description: A unit test a day keeps the null pointer exceptions away.
-image: /static/pictures/MNIST/head-image.png
+image: /static/pictures/UnitTests/UnitTestLogo.jpeg
 readtime: 6 MINS
-tags: []
+tags: [Testing]
 time: WEDNESDAY, JUNE 20, 2018

 This past semester as a student at UC Berkeley, I took a computer science course titled "CS61C: Great Ideas in Computer Architecture".
 This course servers as a primer for the C programming language.
 It dives into the so called "low level" machine structures that hosts the nitty gritty details of "what" and "how" a computer works.
 CS61C is known for having a handful of long projects.
 In my opinion, the challenge for doing well was two fold.
 First, the implementation for these solutions were very lengthy.
 Second, due to the lack of scaffolding, it became common for work in progress to start veering in the wrong direction.